Itoka-DAO/itoka-music-nft-standard/README.md

 The retriever functions will authenticate the caller and **make a record on ledger**, which is the proof for royalty collection.

+## Open discussion and research

+1. Since we are in the era of web3, the streaming performance of ICP and IPFS is not fully unleashed, especially in some regions with no operating nodes.
+Therefore, we make sysmetric audio source copies on both chains available for downstream application depending on use case.
+Based on our community members feedback, the ICP can provide fast streaming but might fail if the data is too large.
+Developers might want to self implement the backend to decompose the data to chunk and reassemble on the client side.
+See details [here](https://forum.dfinity.org/t/service-worker-bug-body-does-not-pass-verification/7673).
+The IPFS is a convenient and cheap data storage solution but might not be available in some regions.
+Currently, we host preview audio on ICP and compressed full music on IPFS and might be adjusted in the future.

+2. We can not upload all data within one assets canister since currently a ICP canister can only support 4G maximum on chain data.
+Thus, We upload the JSON to IPFS and waiting for Dfinity upgrade.

+3. Currently the decryption key is static and might be upgraded to dynamic.
+We would like to discuss a necessary improved proposal after Definity enables canister HTTP outbound requests.

 # Reference